 Second, one of the largest cities in the state, it has gathered more than 700,000 residents.
 While Denver surely treats them right, even the most devoted city dwellers need some relaxing weekend getaways to escape the hustle and bustle of the big city.

-Finally, Colorado’s capital boasts outstanding scenery just outside its limits.
+Finally, Colorado’s capital boasts outstanding scenery just outside of its limits.
 You don’t need to drive far to soak up an almost homey vibe of smaller towns surrounding the city.
 Remarkable Colorado’s parks, alpine lakes, and majestic mountains are also just a stone’s throw away.

-Thus, the exciting road trips and weekend getaways from Denver are not something you have to plan for for months in advance.
+Thus, the exciting road trips and weekend getaways from Denver are not something you have to plan for months in advance.
 The new adventures await you right on the outskirts of the city.
 Ready to start?
 Here are some of the best day trips, road trips, and weekend getaways from Denver.

 9 EXCITING ROAD TRIPS AND WEEKEND GETAWAYS FROM DENVER, COLORADO